Sgt. YorkFentress County’s Greatest Son

 Sgt.
 Alvin C. York State Historic Park

 The crown jewel.
-York’s two-story farmhouse, the red gristmill, his general store (now a visitor center), the York Bible School, and a WWI reproduction trench.
-Free daily guided walking tours of the home.
+York’s two-story farmhouse, the red gristmill, visitor center, and a WWI reproduction trench.
 A National Historic Landmark since 1977.

-2609 N York Hwy, Pall Mall, TN · 9 mi north of JamestownThe York Gristmill
+2609 N York Hwy, Pall Mall, TNThe York Gristmill

-The iconic red mill across the Wolf River from the visitor center — one of the most photographed historic structures in Tennessee.
+The iconic red mill across the Wolf River from the visitor center.
 York used the mill commercially for years; it has been carefully preserved by the state.
-A stunning sight in fall foliage season.

-Part of York State Historic Park, Pall Mall, TNWolf River Methodist Church
+Part of York State Historic ParkWolf River Methodist Church

 The church where York experienced his life-changing religious conversion in 1914.
-Located just outside the state park — accessible via the driving tour or the park hiking trail.
 Small, simple, and deeply moving in its historical weight.

 Pall Mall, TN — just outside York State ParkWolf River Cemetery

-York and his wife Gracie are buried here in Pall Mall — where he was born, where he lived, and where he chose to rest.
+York and his wife Gracie are buried here in Pall Mall.
 A quiet, dignified site that draws visitors from across the country.
-Located near the Wolf River Methodist Church on the driving tour.

-The school York built.
-Founded in 1926 in Jamestown with funds York raised by traveling the country using his own fame.
-Still operating today on a 400-acre working farm campus — one of the most distinctive public high schools in Tennessee.
+The school York built in 1926 using funds he raised nationwide.
+Still operating today on a 400-acre working farm campus.
 York’s greatest legacy.

-Jamestown, TN — 10 miles south of Pall MallSergeant York (1941 Film)
+Jamestown, TN — 10 miles south of Pall MallThe Movie That

 By the late 1930s, Hollywood screenwriters had been after York for two decades.
-He refused them all — he believed it was wrong to profit from an act of war, and he was deeply private about his faith and his life on the Wolf River.
+He refused them all — he believed it was wrong to profit from an act of war, and he was deeply private.

 What changed his mind was World War II.
-As Europe fell and isolationist sentiment gripped America, York became convinced his story could help prepare the country for what was coming.
+As Europe fell, York became convinced his story could help prepare the country for what was coming.
 He agreed to the film on one condition: that it tell the whole story — the faith, the wrestling with conscience, the life after the war.

-Released in July 1941 — five months before Pearl Harbor — Sergeant York became the highest-grossing film of the year.
+Released in July 1941, Sergeant York became the highest-grossing film of the year.
 Gary Cooper won the Academy Award for Best Actor.
 Military historians credit the film with meaningfully boosting American enlistment and public morale as the nation mobilized.

 York’s Enduring Legacy